-Since my teenage years I have worked with a number of charitable organisations, including VSL (Worksop), local MIND & Council for Voluntary Services, School Governor, The Shack (Falkland Islands), Port Stanley Cathedral Council (Falkland Islands), Friends of Mental Health (Skegness), MattDotCom, APAS, Nursing Council for Alcohol and Franklin Friends.
+Since my teenage years I have worked with a number of charitable organisations, including VSL (Worksop), local MIND & Council for Voluntary Services, School Governor, The Shack (Falkland Islands), Port Stanley Cathedral Council (Falkland Islands), Friends of Mental Health (Skegness), MattDotCom, APAS, Nursing Council for Alcohol and Franklin Friends and Old School Rhythm Machine.

 I have set up a number of charitable ventures – always aimed at helping those under the age of 23.